 46 Notification to Riparians on International Waterways: When a UNDP project could negatively affect the quality or quantity of water in an international waterway, UNDP or its partner will notify all riparian states in writing, at least 90 days prior to a decision on whether or not to proceed with the project, so that the riparians have the opportunity to raise objections or concerns or to request additional information.
 In situations where there is an international body that coordinates management of the waterway, such as a river basin commission, formal presentation of the proposed project at a meeting of that body will meet this notification requirement.
-Otherwise, notifications and any responses received should be included when the project is presented to management for approval.
-47 "Living natural resources" are defined as being the plants and animals cultivated for human or animal consumption and use, whether in the wild or in a cultivated situation.
-It includes all types of forestry, biofuels, agriculture, including both annual and perennial crops and animal husbandry, including livestock; and both wild and capture fisheries including all types of marine and freshwater organisms, both vertebrate and invertebrate.
+Otherwise, notification should be directly to the appropriate ministry or agency of each riparian state.
+Documentation of the riparian notifications and any responses received should be included when the project is presented to management for approval.